Bulgarian Greek Catholic Church: Third Uniat movement

 By the end of the 19th century, the Bulgarian Greek Catholic Church in Macedonia was based in Kukush with Epiphany Shanov as Bishop after Mladenov's excommunication in 1895.
 The other Vicariat was that of the Thrace.
 It was led by Mihail Mirov, who was proclaimed as also Administering Bishop of all Uniat Bulgarians, with sead in Constantinople as of 1907.
 In 1893, the Internal Macedonian-Adrianople Revolutionary Organization emerged as the main Bulgarian factor in the Macedonian and Thracian lands.
 In the late 1890s, IMARO was extremely anti-Catholic.
 On its part, the Catholic Church did not support IMARO, because it was against any revolutionary movements in the Ottoman Empire.
 This attitude changed for a short period of time after the 1903 Ilinden-Preobrazhenie uprising.
 The Ottoman terror following the failure of the uprising prompted the Bulgarian Exarchate and the Bulgarian Greek Catholic Church alike to embark on the same mission: helping the people to cope with the tragedy.
 However, this rapprochement was short-lived.
 After 1903, the IMARO revolutionaries and the Exarchate continued to act against the Catholic Church.
-The immediate effect of the partition of Ottoman Empire during the Balkan Wars was the anti-Bulgarian campaign in areas under Serbian and Greek rule.
+The immediate effect of the partition of the Ottoman Empire during the Balkan Wars was the anti-Bulgarian campaign in areas under Serbian and Greek rule.
 The Serbians expelled Bulgarian churchmen.
 The Greeks burned Kukush, the center of Bulgarian politics and culture.
 Bulgarian language was prohibited, and its surreptitious use, whenever detected, was ridiculed or punished.
 The Ottomans managed to keep the Adrianople region, where the whole Thracian Bulgarian population was put to total ethnic cleansing by the Young Turks' army.
 As a result of the 1912–1913 Balkan Wars and the 1914–1918 First World War, many Bulgarians fled from the territories of present-day Greece, North Macedonia and Turkey to what is now Bulgaria.